 NIST maintains an email discussion list to disseminate information.
 Send requests to join the list to med_poc at nist dot gov.

-MED system performance will be evaluated as specified in the evaluation plan, MED16 Evaluation Plan.
-Please note that some content (specifically the submission format and instructions) is subject to change as we update our submission/scoring infrastructure to handle the addition of the YFCC100M dataset.
+MED system performance will be evaluated as specified in the evaluation plan, MED17 Evaluation Plan.
+Please note that some content (specifically the submission format and instructions) is subject to change as we update our submission/scoring infrastructure for 2017.

 The Yahoo Flickr Creative Commons 100M dataset (YFCC100M) is a large collection of images and video available on Yahoo!
 Flickr.
 All photos and videos listed in the collection are licensed under one of the Create Commons copyright licenses.
 This dataset is available directly from Yahoo! here.
 Only a subset of the YFCC100M videos will be used for this evaluation, this subset is to be determined.